pandastrike/vanilla/README.md

 huxley init
 ```
 ***What's this does***
 Huxley's deployment model depends on a very simple convention.
 We require the directory `launch/` to be placed into the root of your project.
 Every service you wish to deploy lives in a sub-directory of `launch`.
 Huxley also keeps track of persistent configuration information for you in the manifest file `huxley.yaml`.  `init` places both of these in your project.
-Inside `huxley.yaml`, edit `app_name` to match the name of your repository.
+Inside `huxley.yaml`, `app_name` stores the name of your repository.
+Don't edit this.
+It's for Huxley's reference.

 ### Step 5 - Install a Project Mixin
 Huxley provides mixins, which are templates to deploy your code on a Huxley server.
 Vanilla is a "Hello World" NodeJS project, so let's use the mixin `node`.